CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 > [!NOTE]
 > Diagrams should **involve suitable architectural views**; **must include a legend**; and **should involve appropriate levels of abstraction** for the components in the diagram.
 If necessary, use color/shape/text to differentiate between types of components and connectors.
 You may find it appropriate to merge more than one view into a single diagram.
 If you do this, **you must be explicit about what views you are merging**, and why.
 Otherwise, diagrams should clearly represent legitimate architectural views.
 Make sure that multiple views of the architecture are consistent with each other and the links are clear; if necessary provide a mapping in additional text.

-> [!INFO] "Drawing Diagrams"
+> [!TIP] "Drawing Diagrams"
 > Drawing diagrams is much easier with the right software.
 Consider tools like [draw.io](https://draw.io/) (free, online, and collaborative), [Dia](http://dia-installer.de/), [OmniGraffle](https://www.omnigroup.com/omnigraffle), [MS Visio](https://www.microsoft.com/en-us/microsoft-365/visio/flowchart-software), or even just the drawing editor of [Google Docs](https://docs.google.com/).
 [Google Slides](https://slides.google.com/) will also likely work for this purpose.
 Pictures of whiteboard drawings are also acceptable, if clearly readable.

 More resources to assist you with creating your design document can be found in the [Resources & Documentation](#resource-documentation) section below.

-!!! warning "On Generative AI"
+> [!WARNING] "On Generative AI"
-    In the past, students have utilized generative AI tools to generate diagrams with mixed success.
+> In the past, students have utilized generative AI tools to generate diagrams with mixed success.
 While some diagrams have been useful and accurate, others have fallen short due to inaccuracies or oversimplifications not aligned with specific project requirements.
 Be cautious and review them carefully for accuracy and relevance.
 If we suspect you've abused generative AI and your diagrams are **inadequate**, we won't consider regrade requests.
 You’ve been warned.

 By the checkpoint deadline, your team will submit your design document to Gradescope as a PDF.